James Vaughters: Early life

 Vaughters was born to Jonathan and Vanessa Vaughters in Chicago, Illinois.
 He is the third of four children: Jahnisa Tate, Jonathan Vaughters, and younger sister Ryan Vaughters.
-After moving to Ohio in 1996, James and family moved to Stone Mountain, Georgia where he lived the rest of his childhood from 1999-2011.
+After moving to Ohio in 1996, James and family moved to Stone Mountain, Georgia where he lived the rest of his childhood from 1999 to 2011.

-At Tucker High School, in Tucker, Georgia, Vaughters accumulated accolades as a student, as a community mentor, and as an athlete.
-He graduated in the top 10% of his class with a 4.0 GPA, including a curriculum consisting of several AP classes.
+At Tucker High School in Tucker, Georgia, Vaughters accumulated accolades as a student, as a community mentor, and as an athlete.
+He graduated in the top 10% of his class with a 4.0 grade point average, including a curriculum consisting of several Advanced Placement classes.
 He helped Tucker to their first State Championship and two semi-final appearances.
-He was a top-recruited linebacker on all the national recruiting platforms including ESPN, Scout, Rivals, MaxPreps, and PrepStar.
+He was a top-recruited linebacker according to all the national recruiting platforms including ESPN, Scout, Rivals, MaxPreps, and PrepStar.
 As a senior, Vaughters had 95 tackles, 18 tackles for loss, four interceptions (one for touchdown), four sacks, and one fumble recovery (for a touchdown).
-He earned honors as an Under Armour All-American, 2010 GA Class 4A Defensive Player of the Year, DeKalb County All-Class Defensive Player of the Year, two-time GA Merit Scholar, two-time President's Education Award recipient, National Beta Club, National Honors Society, and a Franklin D. Watkins Award finalist (Nation’s top African-American scholar-athlete).
-He also appeared in several national publications including the Wall Street Journal.
+He earned honors as an Under Armour All-American, 2010 Georgia Class 4A Defensive Player of the Year, DeKalb County All-Class Defensive Player of the Year, two-time Georgia Merit Scholar, two-time President's Education Award recipient, National Beta Club, National Honors Society, and a Franklin D. Watkins Award finalist for the nation’s top African-American scholar-athlete.
+He also appeared in several national publications including The Wall Street Journal.

 College career

-At Stanford University, Vaughters earned a degree in political science, and played football.
+At Stanford University, Vaughters earned a degree in political science and played football.
 He started at outside linebacker for his junior and senior seasons, after contributing as both an inside and outside linebacker for his freshman and sophomore seasons.
 As a senior, Vaughters had 51 tackles, 11.0 tackles for loss, and 6.5 sacks in 13 games.
 He was the Defensive MVP of his final college football game in the 2014 Foster Farms Bowl.
 He played in the 2015 East-West Shrine Game, an annual college football all-star game held by Shriner's Hospital for Children.
 Vaughters is also a member of Omega Psi Phi and was involved in other student organizations including Men Against Abuse Now (MAAN) and the Stanford PACS (Philanthropy and Civil Society) Community Grants Program.